Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 ### Linux

 In Linux, you need to first complete a simple environment configuration and unzip step.
-The path for the lib files `binary/linux_bin/lib/` needs to be added to the linker directory:
+The path for the lib files `binary/linux_bin/lib/` needs to be added to the linker directory.

 Ctrl+Alt+t to open terminal

     cd "(your file path)/binary/linux_bin/"
     tar -zxvf lib.tar.gz
     sudo gedit /etc/ld.so.conf